ppriyankasen/IDV-5.9.1-IsEmpty-Issue/README.md

 ## Using Different Vault Types

-The mechanism used to unlock the vault is determined by a combination of the `type` and the `DeviceSecurityType` configuration settings.
-The type can be any of the following:
+The mechanism used to unlock a vault is determined by a combination of the `type` and the `deviceSecurityType` configuration settings.

+The `type` setting can be set to any value from the `VaultType` enumeration:

 - `SecureStorage`: Securely store the data in the keychain, but do not lock it.
 - `DeviceSecurity`: When the vault is locked, it needs to be unlocked via a mechanism provided by the device.
 - `CustomPasscode`: When the vault is locked, it needs to be unlocked via a custom method provided by the application.
 This is typically done in the form of a custom PIN dialog.
 - `InMemory`: The data is never persisted.
 As a result, if the application is locked or restarted, the data is gone.

-In addition to these types, if `DeviceSecurity` is used, it is further refined by the `deviceSecurityType`, which can be any of the following values:
+If `VaultType.DeviceSecurity` is used, the optional `deviceSecurityType` setting can further refine the vault by assigning a value from the `DeviceSecurity` enumeration:

 - `Biometrics`: Use the biometric authentication type specified by the device.
 - `SystemPasscode`: Use the system passcode entry screen.